vesi-nboucaud/ase_foundation_level/nicolas_boucaud_20240722_FL/Week_2/week_2_journal.md

 ## [D4] 2024-08-01: Fourth Version of Game of life
 **Entry:**
 For this this version I created a brand new class "GridManager" to handle cells history and tried to apply SRP as much as possible.
 I need to improve test coverage as many new cases to handle have emerged.

+## [D5] 2024-08-02: Fifth Version of Game of life
+**Entry:**
+For this this version I came back to an infinite space for the Game of life.
+By that I mean that there are no grid constraints for cells.
+It means that a given cell can have more than 8 neighbords for example.
+The information about cells neighbors are only holded by cells.
+I tried to optimize the code as muche as possible as well using a good test coverage and IOSP.